project-oak/oak/cc/tflite_micro/README.md

 |   |   better portability.
 |   |
 |   |-- libgcc
-|   |   Implement clrsb GCC builtin function required by tflm.
+|   |   A pico libgcc implements clrsb GCC builtin function required by tflm.
 |   |
 |   |-- libm
-|   |   Implement a set of complementary math apis required by tflm.
+|   |   A pico libm implements a set of complementary math apis required by tflm.
 |   |   To build freestanding model app binary, compiler links static libm by default (-lm).
 |   |   To build Oak freestanding model app binary compiled and linked with Oak Restricted Kernel
 |   |   and Oak TensorFlow Service, this is a complement to libm.rs that Oak Restricted Kernel implements.